 Stress operates along a continuum.
 In small or moderate doses, stress can be beneficial.
 However, stressful experiences in childhood that are powerful, frequent, prolonged, and in unpredictable doses can be detrimental to a child’s development and life-long health.
-Clinicians and staff in the health care field have a unique opportunity to address toxic stress in individuals and advocate for developing systems that build strong, stable, nurturing communities.
+Clinicians and staff in the health care field have a unique opportunity to address toxic stress in individuals and to advocate for system-changes that create the conditions for families to thrive.

 Opportunities to RespondHere are ways you can get started in responding to ACEs in your role.